An Introduction To San Paulo

 Most people imagine San Paulo to be a city like Rio, or perhaps any other well-known city, that is to say, with an air of ease and comfort.
 However, this is a big mistake.
-San Paulo is different from almost all other cities, as it has a populace that, by and large, does not see many tourists.
-If one is not properly prepared for what they might face in San Paulo, some pretty extreme culture shock can happen, along with other, more-embarrassing or even dangerous situations.
+In Paulo is different from almost all other cities & one of the best place to travel in 2021, as it has a populace that, by and large, does not see many tourists.
+If one is not properly prepared for what they might face in San Paulo, some pretty extreme culture shock can happen, along with other, more-embarrassing, or even dangerous situations.

 Thus, for the convenience of the reader, we have compiled a list of the best sau paulo travel tips that one can get if going to San Paulo:

 Many people assume, that due to the intensity of the city, that it is the capital of Rio, and it certainly could be, given its size and population.
-However, it is not: the capital of Brazil is Brasilia, and the locals might take offense if you call San Paulo the capital!
+However, it is not: the capital of Brazil is Brasilia, and there are many places in Brasilia to visit.
+But locals might take offense if you call San Paulo the capital!

 More than most assume that, due to conceptions of Brazil being a country of beaches left and beaches right, that San Paulo is a beach city, filled to bursting with beautiful women in bikinis and sunny, warm sands that are the premium standard of comfort.